Yellow group — PIVOTAL POINT

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all terms used to describe important moments or changes in a process or journey, such as a crossroads in a decision-making process or a milestone in a project
+These are all terms used to describe important moments or turning points, such as a crossroads in life or a milestone achievement.

-These are all things that are typically green in color, such as a grasshopper or a shamrock, or have a strong association with the color green, like the Statue of Liberty's patina
+These are all things that are typically green in color, such as a shamrock or a grasshopper, or have a green appearance, like the Statue of Liberty.

-These are all key elements of crafting and delivering a joke, including the setup, punchline, and timing, as well as the use of callbacks to reference previous jokes or elements
+These are all key elements of telling a joke, including the setup, punchline, and timing, as well as the use of callbacks to reference previous jokes.

-These are all words that can be used to complete the phrase '___ please', such as 'attention please' or 'check please', often used in formal or polite requests
+These are all words that can be used to complete the phrase '___ please', such as 'attention please' or 'check please', often used to get someone's attention or introduce a performance.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.